dspoel/MDBenchmark/README.md

 A paper about this work has been published:
 + Lisa Schmidt, David van der Spoel and Marie-Madeleine Walz *Probing phase transitions in organic crystals using atomistic MD simulations* The paper is available under open access from [ACS Phys Chem Au](https://doi.org/10.1021/acsphyschemau.2c00045).

+A paper about peptide crystals has been submitted:
++ A. Najla Hosseini and David van der Spoel *Simulations of Amyloid-forming Peptides in the Crystal State*